ibm-cloud-docs/devsecops/devsecops-configuring-zap-scans.md

 ## Configuring ZAP API scans
 {: #zap-api-scans}

 Inside your application repository, you must have at least one API definition file present, in `json` format.
 This API definition file needs to be a valid `swagger` or `openapi` definition.
 These files can be present at any location inside the application repository, for example, inside a `definitions` directory.
-For clarity, these files are referred to as follows: `definitions1.json` , `definitions2.json`, and so on.
+For clarity, these files are referred to as follows: `definitions1.json`, `definitions2.json`, and so on.

-There are additional parameters required for configuring ZAP API scans.
+More parameters are required for configuring ZAP API scans.
 These parameters can be set by adding the following lines to the `trigger_zap_scans` as follows - `set_env <parameter name> <value>`.

 |Name |Type	|Description |Required or Optional |
 |:----------|:------------------------------|:------------------|:----------|